bhisaac/5eFP/5eFP-SRD.md

 Whenever your CON changes, recalculate your MAX wounds with the new CON score.

 ## Alignment
 A typical creature in the game world has an alignment, which broadly describes its moral and personal attitudes.
 Alignment is a combination of two factors: one identifies morality (good, evil, or neutral), and the other describes attitudes toward society and order (lawful, chaotic, or neutral).
-Thus, nine distinct alignments--six playable alignments and three NPC-only alignments--define the possible combinations.
+Thus, nine distinct alignments define the possible combinations.

 These brief summaries of the nine alignments describe the typical behavior of a creature with that alignment.
 Player characters must select a non-evil alignment at character creation.
 Individuals might vary significantly from that typical behavior, and few people are perfectly and consistently faithful to the precepts of their alignment.